-Miralax is a non-prescription osmotic laxative used to relieve constipation.
+Miralax is a non-prescription osmotic laxativeiXDrugs that cause the stools to absorb water, making them softer and easier to pass used to relieve constipation.
 Though the US Food and Drug Administration (FDA) permits its use by adults, the use of Miralax for kids should be regulated.
 Miralax is the trade name of the drug containing polyethylene glycol 3350 (PEG 3350), a water-soluble drug.
-PEG 3350 enables the bowel to retain more water, resulting in softer stool that is easier to pass.
+PEG 3350 enables the bowel to retain more water, aiding in stool softening so that passes easily.
 Some other brand names of PEG 3350 are MiraLax, Lax-A-Day, GlycoLax, and RestoraLAX (1) (2).

 Read this article to learn about the dosage, benefits, possible side effects, and alternatives to Miralax for children.

 Miralax is a colorless, tasteless, and odorless powder mixed with four to eight ounces of liquid and consumed to help with bowel movement (3).
 The stool softener helps in supplying the required amount of water to the colon.
 The water makes the stool softer, thereby making it easier to leave the body.
 When consumed in the correct dosage, it helps in relieving constipation (2).